Gold Dozr Logo

 Deck the Halls with a Rented Man Lift

-Many people try to put their Christmas lights and decorations up early to avoid the bad weather.
-Unfortunately, many people simply don’t have the time or just forget to get their decorations up early.
-The weather can also be very unpredictable as the snow and cold can creep up on us.
-Either way, the amount of people that end up stringing lights or hanging garlands in the snow is quite high.
+While many people try to put their Christmas decorations up early to avoid the bad weather, unfortunately, most don’t have the time.
+The weather can also be very unpredictable as the snow and cold can creep up on us, leading to a higher chance of an accident.

 Ladders should be safety-checked before being used – especially after they’ve been sitting in a garage or shed for 7 months.

-It should be leaned against a sturdy rail, wall, or other support at about a 75-degree angle and not directly up and down.
-Another rule that is often followed is the 4-to-1 Rule: The base of the ladder should be 1 foot away from the building for every 4 feet of height to where the ladder is resting against the building.
+Ladders should also be leaned against a sturdy rail, wall, or other support at about a 75-degree angle.
+They should never be angled directly up and down.
+The common rule-of-thumb is the 4-to-1 rule which states that the ladder should be 1 foot away from the building for every 4 feet of height you're trying to climb.

 What To Look for When Inspecting a Ladder